Berlin police arrest man after knife attack injures 2 – DW – 12/31/2024

 Emergency services were alerted shortly before 12 p.m. local time (11:00 UTC/GMT), police said.

-The Berliner Morgenpost newspaper reported that the attack began inside a supermarket on the corner of Quedlinburger Strasse, before moving outside on the sidewalk close to a hotel.
+The Berliner Morgenpost newspaper reported that the attack began inside a supermarket on the corner of Quedlinburger Strasse and Sömmeringstrasse.
+Police said the knifeman then moved outside to the sidewalk close to a nearby hotel.

 The suspect, a Syrian national who lives in Sweden, is said to have stabbed his victims with a knife he stole from the supermarket, police said in a statement.